 - The i-th element of the array rowIndex encodes the index in the array values corresponding to the first non-zero element in rows indexed i or greater.
 The last element in the array rowIndex encodes the number of non-zero elements in the matrix M.

-You can specify 1-based (oneBased) CSR encoding through the indexing parameter of type CSRIndexing in the constructor of CSRNumericTable.
+The library supports 1-based CSR encoding only.
+In C++ you can specify it by providingoneBasedvalue through the indexing parameter of type CSRIndexing in the constructor of CSRNumericTable.

 Intel DAAL offers the MergedNumericTable class for tables that provide access to data sets comprising several logical components, such as a set of feature vectors and corresponding labels.
 This type of tables enables you to read those data components from one data source.
 This special type of numeric tables can hold several numeric tables of any type but CSRNumericTable.
 In a merged numeric table, arrays are joined by columns and therefore can have different numbers of columns.
 In the case of different numbers of rows in input matrices, the number of rows in a merged table equals min (r1, r2, ..., rm), where ri is the number of rows in the i-th matrix, i = 1, 2, 3, ..., m.